lavanyakarna/RoadGuard/README.md

 India records over 1.5 lakh road accident deaths every year.
 A significant portion happen at night on highways and semi-urban roads where stray cattle, pedestrians, and cyclists are nearly invisible in low light.
 Drivers have no warning system.
 RoadGuard is built to change that.

+This project is an evolution of my earlier [cattle-alert](https://github.com/lavanyakarna/cattle-alert) system, expanded to detect all road hazards with a proximity-based alert system.
 ---

 ## 💡 What It Does